QUILT INDEX RECORD

 The mother's family was English.

 12. Is a religious affiliation of the maker important to the quilt?
 Is so, how?
-13. Did the family attend religious services?
-Is so, which institution and where?

 The quiltmaker's family attended religious services at a Baptist Church.

-What was his/her occupation?
+What was spouse's occupation?

 Schoolteacher

-15. Did the quiltmaker have children? ___How many?___ If you know their names, please indicate.
+___If you know their names, please indicate.

 The quiltmaker had one child named William.